Transatlantic Primer 2022

 Brandon completed the TransAtlantic Masters Program (TAM) in political science at the University of North Carolina at Chapel Hill.
 As part of the program, he spent one year as a DAAD scholar at the Humboldt-Universität zu Berlin.
 Brandon is also a graduate of The Citadel, The Military College of South Carolina.
 He speaks German and some Turkish.

-Originally from France, she speaks fluent French and, having spent some time in Spain abroad during her undergraduate experience, she also speaks Spanish.
+Originally from France, she speaks fluent French and, having spent time in Valencia, Spain abroad during her undergraduate experience, she also speaks Spanish.

 Daniela Rojas Medina joined the Bertelsmann Foundation in October of 2021 as a Research Analyst.
-Her work specifically focuses on technology policy issues and the transatlantic relationship.
+Her work specifically focuses on technology policy issues in the U.S. and European Union.
+She is also responsible for RANGE, our crowdsourced forecasting platform.

 Daniela recently obtained her Master’s degree from Georgetown University’s School of Foreign Service, where she did research on emerging technology and privacy, particularly the benefits and risks of vehicle-to-everything communication technology (V2X).
 She also graduated from Penn State University with BA degrees in International Politics and German, as well as a minor in Global Security.

-Prior to joining Bertelsmann, she was a Program Officer at the German American Business Council in Washington, D.C. and interned with the BMW Group’s Government and External Affairs team, World Learning’s International Visitor Leadership Program and the Friedensburg-Oberschule in Berlin.
+Prior to joining Bertelsmann, she was a Program Officer at the German American Business Council in Washington, D.C. and worked with BMW’s Government and External Affairs team.